National Women's Health Network: History

-The Present

 The NWHN petitioned the FDA in August, 2006 to cease sales of estrogen testosterone combination treatments.

-The NWHN Board of Directors includes Susan F. Wood, who served as Assistant Commissioner for Women's Health and Director of the Food and Drug Administration (FDA) Office of Women's Health (OWH) from November 2000 through August 2005, when she resigned on principle due to the continued delay of approval of the emergency contraceptive, Plan B.
+The NWHN Board of Directors included Susan F. Wood, who served as Assistant Commissioner for Women's Health and Director of the Food and Drug Administration (FDA) Office of Women's Health (OWH) from November 2000 through August 2005, when she resigned on principle due to the continued delay of approval of the emergency contraceptive, Plan B.

 In 2013, the NWHN joined the All*Above All campaign to lobby for Congress to repeal federal and state restrictions on abortion care coverage.

 In 2015, the NWHN began fiscal sponsorship of Plan C, a non-profit organization and campaign for access to medical abortion.